-Conditional defines like \$IFDEF let you indicate to the compiler to include a portion of source code or ignore it.
-They can be based on defined symbols or on constant values.
-The defined symbols can be predefined by the system (like the platform symbols), can be defined in a specific project option, or a can be introduced with another compiler directive, \$DEFINE:
+Conditional defines let you indicate to the compiler to include a portion of source code or ignore it.
+There are two flavors of conditional defines in Delphi.
+The traditional \$IFDEF and \$IFNDEF and the newer and more flexible \$IF.

+These conditional defines can depend on defined symbols or, for the \$IF version, on constant values.
+The defined symbols can be predefined by the system (like compiler and the platform symbols), they can be defined in a specific project option, or they can be introduced in the code with another compiler directive, \$DEFINE.